neutralinojs/neutralinojs.github.io/README.md

 # Neutralinojs website

-This repository contains the source code of the Neutralinojs website including the Markdown-based documentation.
-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This repository contains the source code of the Neutralinojs website, including the Markdown-based documentation.
+This website is built using [Docusaurus](https://docusaurus.io), a modern static website generator.

 ## Developer guide

 ### Prerequisites

-**Node.js**: Use older version of Node.js (around v16.19.0).
-Use [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) for easy switching between Node.js versions.

-To install and use the correct Node.js version, execute:
+To install and use the latest Node.js LTS version:

 ```bash
 nvm install
 nvm use
 ```

-We'll soon fix this issue and let contributors run this project on latest Node versions.

 ### Installation